Earth: Final Conflict: Region 1

 ADV Films released seasons three, four, and five on DVD in 2003.
 Due to different companies owning different rights for different seasons, these were the only seasons they were able to negotiate the distribution rights for.
 The episodes are presented in uncropped 16x9 widescreen on six discs per season.
 There were only minimal extras.

 On May 5, 2009, Universal Studios Home Entertainment released Season One on DVD in the US.
 The episodes are presented in 4x3 full-screen on five discs with a small handful of extras included.
 The episodes appear uncut but are time compressed, running at a slightly faster pace, resulting in each episode running approximately two minutes shorter than in their original unaltered forms.
 On July 27, 2010, Season Two was released on DVD in the US.

 Alliance Home Entertainment has released all five seasons on DVD in Canada.
 All of these are bare-bones releases, no extras at all and are presented in 4x3 full-screen on six discs per season with both English and French audio tracks.
 Season One is presented at its original pacing.

 Regions 2 and 4

 Universal Pictures UK released the first season on DVD in the UK on April 3, 2006.

 Pandastorm Pictures started to release the series in Germany on May 29, 2015.
 Season 2 followed on September 18, 2015.
 Season 3 followed on January 29, 2016, Season 4 on April, 15th, 2016 On February 4, 2019, the German publisher Pandastorm Pictures had to announce via their Facebook page, that so far it was impossible to find all of the rights holders for Earth: Final Conflict – season five – it is quite likely by now, that they will not be able to publish season five in Germany.
-They announced the release of Series 1 and Series 2 as codefree, sound: German DD 2.0, English DD 2.0 and subtitles: English.
+They announced the release of Series 1 and Series 2 as region free, sound: German DD 2.0, English DD 2.0 and subtitles: English.

 Via Vision Entertainment has released all five seasons on DVD in Australia.